guildai/guildai/guild/tests/models.md

     >>> intro.name == intro.modeldef.name == "mnist-intro"
     True

-As models are associated with distributions, they also have a fully qualified name that includes their package name:

-    >>> intro.fullname
-    './.../samples/projects/mnist/mnist-intro'

-We can read the package name directly:

-    >>> intro.package_name
-    './.../samples/projects/mnist'

-Note that the `intro` model package name starts with a '.' and contains a path to the modelfile directory.
-This is the naming convention used for modelfile distributions.

-Here are the respective names of the `cnn` model:

-    >>> cnn.name
+    >>> cnn.name == cnn.modeldef.name == "mnist-cnn"
-    'mnist-cnn'
+    True

+While models themselves are not associated with Guild packages, we can use helper functions to apply package formatting to their names.

+    >>> from guild import model_util

+The function `model_fullname` applies namespaces to the model's distribution project name along with the model name to provide a fully qualified, user facing name for the model:

+    >>> model_util.model_fullname(intro)
+    './guild/tests/samples/projects/mnist/mnist-intro'

+Models from local modelfiles (i.e. not installed from standard Python packages) are named with a starting '.' and a path leading to the model name.
+Paths in these names are always relative to the current working directory.

-    >>> cnn.fullname
+    >>> model_util.model_fullname(cnn)
     'mnist/mnist-cnn'

-    >>> cnn.package_name
-    'mnist'
+Models from installed packages are named with their Guild package names (i.e. after namespaces are applied) and do not start with a '.'.

 ## Model references